 It seems the holiday cheer falls upon us earlier and earlier every year.
 Christmas candy hits the shelves the day after Halloween, and Black Friday shopping has taken over Thanksgiving.
-What may not be on everyone’s mind while they scour flyers searching for the best holiday deals is the considerable amount of stress we put on our bodies during the holiday months.
+What may not be on everyone’s mind while scouring flyers for holiday deals is the stress that comes during the holidays.
 According to a study conducted by the American Physiological Association, 38 percent of people feel their stress increases around the holidays.
 Stress can negatively impact our health from increasing blood pressure to spiked depression and anxiety levels.
-Here are several tips on how to reduce stress during the holidays, allowing you to focus on spreading cheer and spending time with the ones you love.
+Here are several tips on how to reduce stress during the holidays, allowing you to focus on spreading cheer and spending time with loved ones.

-You’re not alone.
-When it feels like your holiday checklist is getting longer instead of shorter, remember that you are not the only person feeling frazzled.
-During this time it is important to remember to exercise compassion as many others are also experiencing the same stress you are.
-Sometimes just slowing down and letting the needs of others come first will allow you the moment you need to reenergize yourself while providing a helping hand to someone in need.
+When your holiday checklist is getting longer instead of shorter, remember you are not the only person feeling frazzled.
+During this time to remember to exercise compassion as many others are also experiencing the same stress you are.
+Slowing down and letting the needs of others come first allows you to reenergize while providing help to someone in need.

 Remember, most importantly, to enjoy the holidays and spend time with family and friends.
 From all of us at ClearChoiceMD, we wish you a happy and safe holiday season!